codesections-personal/codesections/content/blog/gutenberg-vs-hugo/index.md

 essentially a re-implementation of several popular and battle-tested templating languages.
-As noted, this includes Liquid, which is the same templating language used by Jekyll, another static site generator known for the ease of it's templating system.
+As noted, this includes Liquid, which is the same templating language used by Jekyll, another static site generator known for the ease of its templating system.
 So, we should expect Gutenberg to have a strong edge here.

 But let's make this a bit more concrete.